Duke vs. Kansas NCAA Football Odds, Plays and Insights | September 25, 2021

 Kansas Stats and Trends

-- This year, the Jayhawks are winless ATS when entering a game as an underdog of 16 points or more.
+- This season, the Jayhawks are winless ATS when entering a game as an underdog of 16 points or more.

-- The Jayhawks have one giveaway this season, while the Blue Devils have five takeaways .
+- This season the Jayhawks have one turnover, four fewer than the Blue Devils have takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.